Survey Design: 13 Best Practices to Maximize Your Results [+ Top Tips]

 Creating a great survey design is one way to collect data about your business or industry.
 These surveys help you identify trends, interests, patterns, and viewpoints.
 With your survey findings, you can make better decisions or position your company as a leader in your industry.

-Survey design can make or break your survey‘s completion rate.
+Survey design can make or break your survey’s completion rate.
 After all, it doesn’t matter how good your survey questions are if no one answers them.
-Below, we’ll review some survey design fundamentals, followed by 18 best practices you can use when designing your next survey.
+Below, I’ll review some survey design fundamentals, followed by 18 best practices you can use when designing your next survey.

-As highlighted in the image below, if you create a survey template, format your questions, or style a survey‘s look, you’re participating in survey design.
+As highlighted in the image below, if you create a survey template, format your questions, or style a survey’s look, you’re participating in survey design.
+There are three things to keep in mind during the survey design process.
+I'll discuss them next.

-survey design examples
+infographic of survey design definition

 The Three C's of Survey Design

-Whenever you‘re creating a survey, it’s important to consider the three C's outlined in the image below: clear, concise, and communicative.
+Whenever you’re creating a survey, it’s important to consider the three C's outlined in the image below: clear, concise, and communicative.
+These core factors influence your survey design and help distinguish between good and great surveys.

 1. Clear